Picovoice/picovoice/README.md

 intent from spoken commands within a given domain of interest (a "context").
 You can design and train custom contexts for your product using Picovoice Console.
 The exported Rhino models then can run with the Picovoice SDK on any supported platform.

-## License & Terms

-The Picovoice SDK is free and licensed under Apache 2.0 including the models released within.
-[Picovoice Console](https://picovoice.ai/console/) offers two types of subscriptions: Personal and Enterprise.
-Personal accounts can train custom speech models that run on the Picovoice SDK, subject to limitations and strictly for non-commercial purposes.
-Personal accounts empower researchers, hobbyists, and tinkerers to experiment.
-Enterprise accounts can unlock all capabilities of Picovoice Console, are permitted for use in commercial settings, and have a path to graduate to commercial distribution[<sup>\*</sup>](https://picovoice.ai/pricing/).

 ## Table of Contents